isaacgerg/synthetic_aperture_sonar_autofocus/README.md

 3. Minimization of the -ln(x+b) of the output magnitude image.
 See "Optimal Sharpness Function for SAR Autofocus"

 The optimization can be carried in one of two ways:
-1. Deriviatives are estimated from finite differences (for methods: BFGS, Simplex)
+1. Deriviatives are estimated from finite differences (for methods: BFGS, Simplex).
+You can use Jax or Tensorflow with scipy.optimize also to use the analytic deriviatives.
 2. Derivatives are automatically computed using autodiff via chain rule (for method Tensorflow SGD)

 ## Example Output